Lumen Design System

 Grid

-Our logo aligns with the 8 PX square base grid on large and small displays, but it can align with a 4 PX grid to account for the size of the extra small display.
+Our logo aligns with the 8 PX square base grid on both large and small displays, but it can also align with a 4 PX grid to accommodate the extra small display.

 Clear Space